nanometre/bjj-ecommerce-tgc-proj3-express/README.md

 # Grapple Gears

->Note: This is a bootcamp project where a fullstack web framework and React frontend was created.
+>Note: This is a bootcamp project where a full stack web framework and React frontend was created.

 ## Web Application Framework and Backend Web Application for Admins

-This is a web application framework built using ```Express.js```, ```Bookshelf.js``` and ```db-migrate``` for a Brazilian Jiu Jitsu (BJJ) e-commerce web application, Grapple Gears, as as part of Trent Global College's Diploma in Web Application Development Project 3.
+This is a web application framework built using ```Express.js```, ```Bookshelf.js``` and ```db-migrate``` for a Brazilian Jiu Jitsu (BJJ) e-commerce web application, Grapple Gears, as part of Trent Global College's Diploma in Web Application Development Project 3.
 The frontend interface was created with React and the repository can be found [here](https://github.com/nanometre/bjj-ecommerce-tgc-proj3-react).

 ## Index